How to become an insurance agent

 Linkedin

-Editor's Note: This article shares steps for how to start a career as an insurance agent.
-If you're already an agent, learn more about how to get appointed with NEXT Insurance on this page.
+Editor’s Note: This article will teach you how to become an insurance agent as a career.
+If you’re already working as a qualified insurance agent, learn how to get appointed with NEXT.

-If you enjoy working with the public and know how to sell, you may want to become an insurance agent.
+If you enjoy working with the public and know how to sell, you may want to learn how to become an insurance agent.
 With low startup costs and lots of flexibility to chart your own course, the work can be gratifying.

 What does an insurance agent do?